fullmetalbrackets/blog/src/content/blog/setup-nfs-shares-linux.md

 - `/home/ross/media` is the directory to be shared by the NFS server.
 (Obviously, set this to whatever you want.)
 - `*` makes the share accessible by ALL clients on the network, you can also specify an IP address or multiple IPs separated by space after the parenthesis.
 (See below for example.)
 - `rw` enables clients to both read and write.
 Without this NFS defaults to read-only, so be sure to specify it.
-- `no_subtree_check` makes NFS not check if each subdirectory is accessible to the user which may slightly improve reliability, but slightly reduce security. <a href="https://linux.die.net/man/5/exports#no_subtree_check:~:text=no_subtree_check,change%20is%20pending." target="_blank">See here for details.</a>
+- `no_subtree_check` makes NFS not check if each subdirectory is accessible to the user which may slightly improve reliability, but slightly reduce security. <a href="https://linux.die.net/man/5/exports#no_subtree_check:~:text=no_subtree_check,change%20is%20pending." target="_blank" data-umami-event="setup-nfs-linux-die-no-subtree">See here for details.</a>

 You can alternately make the share accessible only to one or a few specific IPs, and specify different rules for each, for example: